-10 Worship Guidelines from the Early Church
+10 Worship Guidelines from an Early Church Service

 1. Worship Involves Sacrifice